 This one is also some nice agency work (please find the picture here).

-First realtor.com certainly paid top dollars to have this ad on a high traffic location in a subway station of New York.
+First, realtor.com paid top dollar to have this ad on a high-traffic location in a subway station in New York.

 It says: “6 Minutes Until The Next Home Listing Update.”

-What I especially like is that the ad copy is blending into the context of subway travel, where you as a passenger wait for the next subway.
+I especially like that the ad copy blends into the context of subway travel, where you, as a passenger, wait for the next subway.

 Then they connect this waiting time with the time they only need to update new home listings.

-By doing that they are messaging their benefit of having a large selection of up to date real estate listings on their platform.
+Also, they message the benefit of having a large selection of up-to-date real estate listings on their platform.

-What I can’t say from the placement of this offline ad is, whether they targeted their ideal customer at the right place.
+From the placement of this offline ad, I can’t say whether they targeted their ideal customer at the right place.

-So, maybe they found out that a large number of their home buyers from New York actually use the subway?
+So, maybe they found out that many of their home buyers from New York actually use the subway?

 3) ‘5 Years Ago You Could Have Bought This Apartment For $88,000’

-This last example I found on swiped.co (by the way a great source of inspiration for copywriting) and it is an advertorial.
+This last example I found on swiped.co (by the way, a great source of inspiration for copywriting) is an advertorial.

 You can clearly recognize in the copy that the copywriter knew about the potential target customer’s emotions.

-In this case it’s the emotion ‘fear of missing out’, which is used to show the benefit of a great return on investment.
+In this case, it’s the emotion of fear of missing out, which is used to show the benefit of a great return on investment.

-There is no best real estate advertising if you don’t know what ‘best’ actually means for you.
+There is no best real estate advertising if you don’t know what ‘best’ means.

-This ‘best’ is most likely the reply to the question of ‘What kind of real estate advertising can help you lower your costs per acquisition and increase your number of acquisitions at the same time?’
+‘What kind of real estate advertising can help you lower your costs per acquisition and increase your number of acquisitions simultaneously?’